nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/bootstrap-your-case-management-project.md

 ---
 title: Bootstrap Your Case Management Project
 review:
-    comment: 'Will need to be reviewed again when Web UI 1.0 is mainstream'
+    comment: Will need to be reviewed again when Web UI 1.0 is mainstream
     date: '2016-02-01'
     status: ok
-notes: >-
-    Documentation page used by the Marketing team.
+notes: Documentation page used by the Marketing team.
 Check with Marketing before deleting or moving.
 labels:
     - lts2016-ok
     - bootstrap
     - excerpt
+    - content-review-lts2017
 toc: true
 confluence:
     ajs-parent-page-id: '19235677'